SupeR19902/x720/README.md

 # Rasberry Pi x720 Hat Tools #

- * Battery monitor: view or send to Domoticz or MQTT
+ * Battery monitor: view status and/or send it to Domoticz or MQTT
- * Safe shutdown workaround
+ * Safe shutdown workaround in software
  * Setting up the real time clock

 ```